imixs/imixs-ai/imixs-ai-llama-cpp/README.md

 ## Install NVIDIA Driver on Linux (Debian Bookworm)

-In the following I install the proprietary NVIDIA Drivers With Cuda Support on Debian Bookworm.
+In the following I install the proprietary NVIDIA Drivers with Cuda Support on Debian Bookworm.
 There are also open source drivers available, but I did not test this.

 ### 1) Update your APT repositories